JasonGlazer/pyExpandObjects/documents/NFP-HVACTemplateAndExpandObjectsWithEpJSON.md

 ## Example File and Transition Changes ##

-A duplicated set of HVACTemplate-*.idf in epJSON format will be created as examples.
+A subset of HVACTemplate-*.idf files in epJSON format will be created as examples.

 ## References ##